rybosome/lmoe/docs/README.md

 <img src="https://rybosome.github.io/lmoe/assets/lmoe-armadillo.png">

-lmoe (pronounced "Elmo", a local Mixture of Experts) is a multimodal CLI assistant with a natural language interface.
+lmoe (layered mixture of experts, pronounced "Elmo") is a multimodal CLI assistant with a natural language interface.

-Running on Ollama and various open-weight models, lmoe is intended to be a convenient, low-overhead, low-configuration way to interact with AI models from the command line.
+Running on Ollama and various open-weight models, lmoe is a convenient, low-overhead, low-configuration way to interact with programmable AI models from the command line.

 ## Lmoe Armadillo

 The mascot and avatar for the project is Lmoe Armadillo, a Cyborg [Cingulata](https://en.wikipedia.org/wiki/Cingulata) who is ready to dig soil and do toil.

-## Examples
+## Capabilities

-lmoe has a natural language interface and no syntactic overhead or commands to remember.
+lmoe has a natural language interface.

 You will need to quote your strings if you want to use characters that are significant to your shell (like `?`).